Equal pay - the law and best practice

 Despite what the name suggests, equal pay legislation is only concerned with sex discrimination in pay and in other contractual terms and conditions.

-In Northern Ireland, sex discrimination in pay is prohibited by European Law (this is still the case, even after the UK's exit from the EU) and by three separate but related domestic statutes:
+In Northern Ireland, sex discrimination in pay is prohibited by three separate but related domestic statutes, namely:

 - the Equal Pay Act (NI) 1970